marco-correa/blog-react/README.md

 - `typescript`, `styled-components`, `vite`, `vitest`, `testing library`, `date-fns` and `react router v6`
 - `axios` and `react query` to deal with the resquests
 - `redux toolkit` to store the categories and authors filters
-- `msw` to deal wht the mock services on tests
+- `msw` to deal with the mock services on tests

 # Tests coverage